 Big data in Event Management is unstructured information created by the activities of attendees, speakers, event staff, and partners.
-It includes details such as spending habits while on the event floor, general attitude towards vendors, engagement with guest speaker and so on and so forth.
+It includes details such as spending habits while on the event floor, the general attitude towards vendors, engagement with guest speakers, and so on and so forth.

 What makes it so valuable is that when properly analyzed, big data allows you to overhaul virtually every aspect of your event.
 It can help make your staff more efficient, the event floor can be modified to enable smooth flow and easy access, topics can be reworked based on attendee opinion, and costs can be minimized.

 A host of different analytics platforms are being used across the event management space.
 These tools are designed to look for patterns in unstructured information, at which point a trained expert can examine these patterns to see if they hold anything of value.
 The analysis of big data is a fairly complex task, one requiring an analytical mind and a great sense of discipline.
 Those dealing with data are required to have a fair amount of training and expertise in the field.

 Anyone in this business should not underestimate the value of big data to the process of event planning.
 It is an extremely valuable tool that every event manager should possess and be adept to use.
 With billions of devices connected online and each device gathering unique user and usage data, large amounts of data is available.
 The challenge lies in making sense of this vast data and using it effectively and efficiently for the success of the business.